 However, like other workouts, your yoga practice can plateau.
 If your yoga flow has started to feel like you’re just going through the motions, why not introduce new challenges into your yoga practice?
 These are four tips, tools, and tech you can use to keep things interesting on the mat.

 This is a guest article by Jason Lewis from StrongWell.org!

 1 – Set Goals for Yourself

 Yoga might not be your primary athletic pursuit, but progressing in yoga requires setting goals and tracking results just like your cardio and strength training does.
 If logging workouts in a notebook is a little too old-school for you, download an app to set weekly and monthly goals for yourself.
-You can use a yoga-specific app with progress-tracking features, like Pocket Yoga, or a general fitness tracking app like Fitness Buddy or MyFitnessPal.
+You can use a Best Fitness App, or a yoga-specific app with progress-tracking features, like Pocket Yoga.
+Or even a general fitness tracking app like Fitness Buddy or MyFitnessPal.

 If you’re sporting an outdated phone that doesn’t support the latest apps, use this as the push you need to finally upgrade.
 Don’t worry, you don’t have to go broke just to replace your smartphone; even the iPhone XS is only $41.66 a month through a provider like Verizon.
 Android users also have options at all budget levels, and it only takes a little research to find the right one.

 2 – Find a Teacher You Click With